twolfson/twolfson.com-scripts/README.md

 - `Vagrantfile` - Configuration for Vagrant

 ### Provisioning a new server
+TODO: Possibly move to a new folder, pull in GitHub issues

 To provision a new server via [Digital Ocean][], follow the steps below:

 - If we don't have a Digital Ocean SSH key pair yet, then generate one